What are my rights at a DUI checkpoint in New York?

 Defend Your Rights with Dreyer Law Offices, PLLC

 You should also know that police must also observe your rights after they have stopped you and began evaluating whether you are impaired.
 New York is considered an implied consent state.
 Essentially that means that by accepting your driver's license, you have consented to testing of your blood, urine, breath or saliva for blood alcohol concentration testing.
 However, a police officer must first have probable cause to suspect that you are driving while impaired prior to administering those tests.
 Furthermore, police can use your refusal as evidence against you later but only if they have first given you sufficient warning that is clear and unambiguous.

 As you can see, the laws surrounding roadside sobriety checkpoints can be somewhat complicated.
 If you are currently facing DUI charges, you should know that you have a right to challenge the evidence and testimony offered against you in court.
-Your New York criminal defense attorney can evaluate the facts surrounding your traffic stop and subsequent arrest.
+Your attorney can evaluate the facts surrounding your traffic stop and subsequent arrest.
 In some cases, your attorney may be able to get your charges reduced or dismissed.